Transportation

 Curb Management: Parking and curb management as part of the transportation system.
 Click here.

 Electric Vehicle + Bicycle Adoption: Alameda is striving for a cleaner, zero-greenhouse gas emission future.
-With Alameda Municipal Power (AMP), the city-owned electric utility, providing 100 percent clean energy by January 1, 2020, transportation emissions will represent over 70 percent of Alameda's greenhouse gas emissions.
-The city's goal is to reduce greenhouse gas emissions by 50 percent by 2030, which is in the draft Climate Action and Resiliency Plan Click here to learn more.
+With Alameda Municipal Power (AMP), the city-owned electric utility, providing 100 percent clean energy as of 2020, transportation emissions represent over 70 percent of Alameda's greenhouse gas emissions.
+The city's goal is to reduce greenhouse gas emissions by 50 percent by 2030, which is in the Climate Action and Resiliency Plan Click here to learn more.

-FasTrak: FasTrak or new toll tag for upcoming I-880 Express Lanes scheduled to open late summer 2020: on line or at Walgreens (except not Park Street location) and then register on line
+FasTrak: FasTrak or new toll tag for I-880 Express Lanes: online or at Walgreens (except not Park Street location) and then register online

 Guaranteed Ride Home Program: For Alameda County employees using transit or walking, bicycling, carpooling or vanpooling to work, you can register for the free Guaranteed Ride Home program.
 The program guarantees a free ride home for employees working in the event of unexpected circumstances such as illness, family crisis or unscheduled overtime.